maspadaru/starbench/README.md

-#  STARbench - microbenchmark Suite for Time-Aware Reasoning
+#  STAR bench - microbenchmark Suite for Time-Aware Reasoning

 ## Getting Started
 Pre-generated benchmarks can be found in the "benchmark" directory.